influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withTopologyKey(topologyKey)
 ```

-A key that matches labels assigned to the Kubernetes cluster nodes.
-The value of the label is used to set the broker's `broker.rack` config and `client.rack` in Kafka Connect.
+"A key that matches labels assigned to the Kubernetes cluster nodes.
+The value of the label is used to set the broker's `broker.rack` config and `client.rack` in Kafka Connect."

 ## obj spec.kafka.readinessProbe

-Pod readiness checking.
+"Pod readiness checking."

 ### fn spec.kafka.readinessProbe.withFailureThreshold